Damien Moyal: Morning Again (1995–1996, 1999, 2002, 2014)

 Moyal (top left) performing with Morning Again at Cheers in Coconut Grove, Florida on June 11, 1996.

 In December 1995, while Moyal was still a member of Shai Hulud, he was recruited to front a new metallic hardcore band formed by ex-Culture members, guitarist John Wylie and drummer Louie Long.
 Although Moyal and Wylie had suffered conflicts of interest in Culture six months prior, the two hoped to reconcile, which in turn inspired the lyrics to Morning Again's first song, "Turning Over".
 Morning Again was completed with guitarist Michael Wolz and bass guitarist Eric Ervin, and the band quickly wrote five songs and entered Studio 13 in January 1996 to record its debut EP, The Cleanest War, with producer Jeremy Staska.
 Two months later, the band returned to the same studio to record two songs for an eponymous 7-inch vinyl for Intention Records.
 The 7-inch was released on May 1, 1996, while The Cleanest War was released on compact disc and 12-inch vinyl through Conquer the World Records on May 15, 1996.
 The band then embarked on a two-week tour in promotion of its first two releases, playing shows up the East Coast and Midwest of the United States and into Canada.
 Upon returning home, Moyal was kicked out of the band due to recurring conflicts with Wylie.

 Morning Again gained international popularity and became the first American band signed to Belgian record label Good Life Recordings in late 1996.
 Good Life Recordings promptly released the compilation Hand of Hope on compact disc and 12-inch vinyl in January 1997, which included all of the band's recorded material with Moyal on vocals.
 The same songs were later reissued on the compact disc compilation Hand of the Martyr, co-released by Eulogy Recordings and Alveran Records on April 30, 2002, to coincide with a Morning Again reunion show.
 Moyal's songs were repackaged again on the 12-inch vinyl compilation I, released by Germany's Demons Run Amok Entertainment on September 25, 2015.

 Moyal has sporadically performed reunion shows with Morning Again In December 1999, he joined the band to perform two secret shows under the names Hand of Hope and Cleanest War; the first at Club Q in Davie, Florida, the second at Gainesvillefest in Gainesville, Florida.
 On June 15, 2002, Morning Again performed another reunion show with Moyal under the name Hand of Hope at the Orlando Magicfest in Orlando, Florida.
 Moyal last performed with Morning Again at Ieperfest in Ypres, Belgium on August 9, 2014.

+In January 2026 it was announced that Moyal would be filling in for Kevin Byers on Morning Again's European tour later that year.